Glacier County, Montana: Settlements

-Babb is a small unincorporated farming and ranching community on the Blackfeet Indian Reservation.
-The community experiences a large influx of tourists in the summer months as it is the gateway to the Many Glacier area of Glacier National Park.
-Community infrastructure includes one school, a US post office, a fire station, a general store and motel, several restaurants, two churches, and a gas station.
-Nearby attractions include Glacier National Park, the Many Glacier Hotel, the St. Mary River, the St. Mary Irrigation Canal, Chief Mountain, and the US ports of entry of Piegan and Chief Mountain.
+Babb is a small, unincorporated farming and ranching community on the Blackfeet Indian Reservation.
+The community experiences a large influx of tourists in the summer months, as it is the gateway to the Many Glacier area of Glacier National Park.
+Community infrastructure includes one school, a US post office, a fire station, and a general store as well as a motel, gas station, several restaurants, and two churches.
+Nearby attractions include the aforementioned Glacier National Park, the historic Many Glacier Hotel, the St. Mary River and Irrigation Canal, and Chief Mountain, as well as the Piegan and Chief Mountain border crossings with Alberta, Canada.

-East Glacier Park Village, a small winter community, grows in the summer with many visitors and the summer help from all parts of the globe that meet the needs of the larger population.
-It is the site of the largest of Glacier Park's historic hotels and fleet of “red buses”.
+East Glacier Park Village, a small winter community, grows in the summertime with many visitors and the summer workforce, hailing from all parts of the globe to meet the needs of the larger population.
+It is the site of the largest of Glacier Park's historic hotels and its fleet of "red buses".
 It has a nine-hole golf course, campgrounds, trail rides, boat rides, and native interpretive tours.

-St. Mary is an unincorporated community on the western border of the Blackfeet Native American Reservation adjacent to Glacier National Park.
-The village is the eastern terminus of the Going-to-the-Sun Road which bisects the park east to west, a distance of 53 miles (85 km).
+St. Mary is an unincorporated community on the western border of the Blackfeet Native American Reservation, located adjacent to Glacier National Park.
+The village is the eastern terminus of the Going-to-the-Sun Road which bisects the park east-to-west at a length of 53 mi.
 Fewer than 50 people reside in the village year-round; however, the population increases tenfold on a busy summer evening.
 It has several lodges, restaurants and cafés, a small grocery store, two gas stations and campgrounds.
-A large housing area for National Park Service personnel is located adjacent to the village, but within the park.
+A large housing area for National Park Service personnel is located adjacent to the village, within the park.
 U.S. Route 89 passes through the village, which lies between Saint Mary Lake in Glacier National Park and Lower St. Mary Lake on the Blackfeet Native American Reservation.